 - Engage the public at every stage of the disaster recovery and resilience process from design through determination of funding priorities and applications.
 Public participation is a critical component of preparedness, particularly during mitigation and pre-planning, both to educate people about their personal risk and to involve them in community- informed solutions.

 We encourage all who believe in creating a just society to read, discuss, and share the PARE blog series as we learn and act to address the impacts of housing policies on racial equity in America.
-We also invite you to join us in this conversation, by suggesting additional topics and sharing resources for how we can advocate for greater racial equity.
-If you’d like to offer feedback on our body of work, please reach out to the Public Policy team.
-You can also check out our blog and subscribe to our daily and b-weekly policy newsletters for more information on Enterprise’s federal, state, and local policy advocacy and racial equity work.
+Check out our blog and subscribe to our daily and bi-weekly policy newsletters for more information on Enterprise’s federal, state, and local policy advocacy and racial equity work.